Controlla/vscode-controlla/README.md

-# vscode-controlla README
+# controlla README

-This is the README for your extension "vscode-controlla".
+This is the README for your extension "controlla".
 After writing up a brief description, we recommend including the following sections.

 ## Features